nikitavoloboev/data/macOS/Applescript.md

 # Applescript
 Pretty useful to know scripting language for macOS.

-Here are some useful snippets I found useful to know :
+Here are some snippets I found useful to know :

 ### get path of open document in an app
 ```Applescript